ArianeDucellier/arianeducellier.github.io/_pages/visualization.md

 # ESS 490/590 - Data Science for Earth and Planetary Systems

-This is an example of a tutorial to explain to the student how to use PyTorch and automatic differentation to solve geophysical inverse problems:
+This is an example of a tutorial to explain to the students how to use PyTorch and automatic differentation to solve geophysical inverse problems:
 [Jupyter notebbok](https://drive.google.com/file/d/1UGtQHaYlwan3Rc6bN_Uu0Md-XaJjcvqZ/view?usp=sharing) &nbsp;
 [pdf file](https://drive.google.com/file/d/1ZFPFtkt1DyRBCglSzRp-AhRQXopRkZMp/view?usp=sharing) &nbsp;